thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 # Estimate a simple model - Schorfheide (2000)
 This tutorial is intended to show the workflow to estimate a model using the NUTS sampler.
-The tutorial works with a benchmark model for estimation and can therefore be compared to [results from other software packages](https://archives.dynare.org/documentation/examples.html).
+The tutorial works with a benchmark model for estimation and can therefore be compared to results from other software packages (e.g. [dynare](https://archives.dynare.org/documentation/examples.html)).

 ## Define the model
 The first step is always to name the model and write down the equations.
 For the Schorfheide (2000) model this would go as follows:
 ```@setup tutorial_2
 ENV["GKSwstype"] = "100"
+using Random
+Random.seed!(3)
 ```
 ```@repl tutorial_2
 using MacroModelling